TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 These three requirements all act on the same voltage rails during the same operating states, so they are combined into one test session.

-**Hypothesis / Expected Results:** All rails (5 V, 12 V, 3.3 V) will stay within ±5% of nominal, ripple will be <5% on all rails under all loads, maximum voltage on any rail will be well below 50 V, and no interference will be observed on nearby consumer electronics.
+**Hypothesis / Expected Results:** All rails (5 V, 12 V) will stay within ±5% of nominal, ripple will be <5% on all rails under all loads, maximum voltage on any rail will be well below 50 V, and no interference will be observed on nearby consumer electronics.
 The peak-load state is expected to produce the highest ripple.

 **Environmental Conditions:** Standard indoor lab conditions; ambient temperature controlled to 68–77 °F; session conducted in a consistent location.
 Oscilloscope probes fresh-compensated before the session.